 Terrorism Risk Insurance Program Reauthorization Act of 2015

 On January 12, 2015 the Terrorism Risk Insurance Program Reauthorization Act of 2015 was enacted, reauthorizing the program for an additional six years (12/31/2020).
-Although the program expired on December 31, 2014 due to lack of action by Congress, the January reauthorization allows for no gap in program coverage.
-Key changes to the TRIA program are that beginning January 1, 2016:
+Although the program expired on December 31, 2014 due to lack of action by Congress, the January reauthorization allowed for no gap in program coverage.
+Key changes to the TRIA program that began January 1, 2016 are:

 View a side-by-side comparison of expired TRIA program and the new Terrorism Risk Insurance Program Reauthorization Act of 2015.

-State Insurance Departments have begun issuing guidance concerning the reauthorization of TRIA.
-In general, the focus of the guidance regards policy filings but there may be information of interest to the surplus lines market.
-NAPSLO is aware that the below agencies have issued guidance:
+Subsequent to the reauthorization of TRIA, State Insurance Departments issued guidance concerning the reauthorization of TRIA.
+In general, the focus of the guidance was in regards to policy filings but there may be information of interest to the surplus lines market.
+NAPSLO is aware that the below agencies have issued guidance: We recommend reviewing Department of Insurance websites for TRIA related bulletins to ensure you maintain appropriate compliance as it relates to your practice.

 Additional Comment Letters